NilanEkanayake/docEval-tools/README.md

 ```

 Also required is https://github.com/shtoshni/fast-coref.
 Clone and setup according to the instructions in the repo's readme (make sure to download the models).
-Place the fast_coref and models folders in the same directory as the python files.
+Place the 'fast_coref' and 'models' folders in the same directory as the python files.

 Before use, edit fast_coref/src/inference/model_inference.py: